Picking a scheme

 If your hotel has been assessed and rated by VisitEngland, VisitScotland, VisitWales or Tourism Northern Ireland, you can still join any one of our schemes.

-The Associate recognition scheme simply uses the rating awarded to your establishment by one of these tourist boards, entitling your establishment to a range of There is no need for a visit from one of our inspectors.
+The Associate recognition scheme simply uses the rating awarded to your establishment by one of these tourist boards, entitling your establishment to a range of marketing benefits.
+There is no need for a visit from one of our inspectors.
 You would be able to market your establishment as an AA X Star Associate member.

 If your recognition with VisitEngland/VisitScotland/Visit Wales/Tourism Northern Ireland ceases so will your recognition with the AA.